dehowell/codex-vitae/README.md

 Satisfaction comes from fulfilling our responsibility to others, from learning new things, from challenging ourselves, and only marginally from experiencing pleasure.

 The arrow of time is real.
-Although microscopic dynamics are time-reversible, the universe is a system at the thermodynamic limit and the second law of thermodynamics gives time a directionality. **The laws of physics may be deterministic, but the future is not determined** (See Ilya Prigogine's _The End of Certainty_ for a detailed argument).
+Although microscopic dynamics are time-reversible, all observable systems (and certainly the universe as a whole) are at the thermodynamic limit, where the second law of thermodynamics applies. **The laws of physics may be deterministic, but the future is not determined.** See César Hidalgo's _Why Information Grows_ for a clear summary of the relevant physics and Ilya Prigogine's _The End of Certainty_ for a more detailed argument.

-Question any conclusion derived from extrapolating a clean-room, microscopic, spherical-cow thought experiment to macroscopic situations. _Everything_ in the real world is situated in a context that likely violates the assumptions of simple models.
+In general, any conclusion derived by extrapolating microscopic dynamics to macroscopic situation should be questioned. _Everything_ in the real world is situated in some context that likely violates the assumptions of simple models.

 We must often gain  _experiential knowledge_ of a theoretical system's virtues before we can develop our full understanding.
-We find and embrace strategies that help us achieve equanimity and construct the discourse to explain those strategies.
+We find and embrace strategies that help us achieve equanimity and construct the discourse to explain those strategies after the fact.
 Even a fully developed philosophical/spiritual theory has to be taught and learned via _spiritual exercises_ (See Pierre Hadot's _Philosophy as a Way of Life_ for an extended version of this argument, relating to Platonic Christian theology and the Stoics). **Before we can believe, we must act.** The experiential knowledge that produces motivation often fades within days, unless reinforced by ritual and practice.

 **Action precedes motivation**.